 Sooner or later you will need to drill a hole greater than 10mm in diameter.
 For this, you need a 13mm chuck – this comes as a standard on this Ryobi model.
-Torque (not speed) is important when drilling bigger holes.
-If you choose a different drill for a large-scale project, make sure it has a 13mm chuck & plenty of torque.
+If you decide not to buy the Ryobi R18PD3 make sure your chosen model has a 13mm chuck.

 Choosing a cordless battery drill (over a corded model) is about convenience.
 However, this all goes wrong if the battery is flat.
-Not being able to finish a job because of a flat battery, can be very frustrating…
+Not being able to finish a job because of a flat battery, is very frustrating!

 The easy answer is two batteries.
 While using one, the other is charging – simple!
 Plus, by using two small batteries (rather than a single large), the drill is lighter & easier to use.
 Plus, you can use the same batteries with all Ryobi cordless tools ranging from grass trimmers to power sanders, saving a small fortune.

 When you buy any cordless power tool, it’s important to choose a good brand that makes a wide range of affordable quality power tools.
 Once you have Ryobi batteries and a charger, it makes sense to buy bare Ryobi power tools [sold without battery & charger].